 How To Test For The Addictive Gene

+Addiction is often caused by various factors such as lifestyle choices, mental health, and environment.
 Genetic testing can analyze your DNA and identify your risk for substance use disorders like alcoholism and opiate addiction.

-How To Test For The Addictive Gene 8
+How To Test For The Addictive Gene 2

 Top DNA Tests For Addiction Risk

-Unfortunately, this usually doesnโ€™t include your risk for addiction or substance abuse disorder specifically.
-They’ll look into your genetic addiction risk severity and provide a breakdown of how susceptible you are.
+Many commercial DNA tests canโ€™t assess your risk for addiction or substance use disorder specifically.
+Instead, theyโ€™ll look into your genetic addiction risk severity and provide a breakdown of how susceptible you are.

-Instead, we recommend AvertD and Genetic Addiction Risks (GARS).
+For this, we recommend AvertD and Genetic Addiction Risks (GARS).
 These tests look for genetic markers associated with a higher addiction risk.
+As with any DNA test, there are pros and cons to genetic testing.

-AvertD by Solvd Health – Best for Opioid Addiction
+AvertD by Solvd Health โ€“ Best for Opioid Addiction

 • Assess your risk for opioid use disorder (OUD)

-• A clinically-validated test administered by a doctor
+• A clinically validated test administered by a doctor

 • Painless sample collection (cheek swab)